check before: 2025-11-01

 Increased Security Risks

-Allowing external users to join chats may expose sensitive information if not properly managed, leading to potential data breaches.
+Allowing external users to join chats as guests without prior preparation may expose sensitive organizational information to unauthorized individuals, leading to potential data breaches.

 - roles: IT Security Manager, Compliance Officer

-Users may be confused about the new chat capabilities, leading to miscommunication and ineffective collaboration with external contacts.
+Users may not be aware of the new guest chat feature, leading to confusion about who can access chats and potential miscommunication with external parties.

 Increased Support Requests

-The introduction of this feature may lead to a surge in support requests as users encounter issues or have questions about the new functionality.
+The introduction of guest chat may lead to a surge in support requests from users unfamiliar with the feature, straining IT support resources.

 - roles: Compliance Officer, Data Protection Officer